 The printer is controlled via the built-in LCD interface.

 3D models can be printed from computer via Micro SD or USB.

 The printer runs Repetier-host and Cura software and works with 3D models in STL format.
 The software is available for Windows and Mac OS X. Linux users can install a virtual machine or other software.

 For some items package content may change.
 In case of any questions, please get in touch.

-Flyingbear P905 is available in black color.
+Flyingbear P905 comes with a cube, bare-bone design composed of black, metal profiles.
 Its stylish look makes it ideal for both home and professional use.